Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 ![](gui_assets/CC-BY-SA.jpg)

 ## Get Involved
-If you wish to contribute directly to the development of Mercury GS, have a look at the existing Github issues and register [here](https://www.opensourcesatellite.org/register/).
+If you wish to contribute directly to the development of OSSAT, have a look at the existing Github issues and register [here](https://www.opensourcesatellite.org/register/).